bandabooks/sa-accounting-software-v2/replit.md

-# Replit.md - Invoice Management System
+# Replit.md - Taxnify Business Management Platform

 ## Overview

-This is a full-stack invoice management system built with React (client) and Express.js (server).
-The application successfully replicates core Think Mybiz Accounting features as a proof-of-concept for Laravel to JavaScript migration.
-The system uses modern web technologies including TypeScript, Tailwind CSS, Shadcn/UI components, and in-memory storage for rapid development and testing.
+This is a comprehensive business management platform rebranded from "Think Mybiz" to "Taxnify" with the slogan "Unified Business, Accounting, Compliance Platform".
+Built with React (client) and Express.js (server), the platform provides complete accounting, compliance management, and business operations for South African companies.
+The system uses modern web technologies including TypeScript, Tailwind CSS, Shadcn/UI components, and PostgreSQL with advanced multi-company architecture.

 ## Recent Changes